Skip to content

 U174 Helicopter Plug

-The U174 plug is specifically designed for helicopter communication systems.
+The U174 plug is specifically designed for helicopter and military communication systems.
 It features a single plug connection with a locking mechanism for secure connections.
 The U174 plug provides reliable communication in the demanding helicopter environment.
 It is commonly used in various helicopter models, including the Bell 206 and Eurocopter EC130.

 Helicopter U174 Plug